Discover and make use of present resources

 Tip: if you already have a sign for the group, i.e. a table sign where the number and name of the table is written, you can keep one side blank for the group to write the table’s resources on.
 That way they will be present at all times, and you can use them continuously throughout your program.

-what resources are already present for you to build on.
+“Real life settings and real life stories always show what resources are already present for you to build on.
+It’s only a matter of how you look at it.